How do physics students evaluate artificial intelligence responses on comprehension questions? A study on the perceived scientific accuracy and linguistic quality: Conclusion and outlook

 \section{Conclusion and outlook}

 Our study shows that students can adequately evaluate the scientific quality of language-wise comparable ChatGPT responses and sample solutions for qualitative physics questions as far as their prior knowledge is sufficient.
-However, for more difficult questions for which the students' prior knowledge is limited, it becomes much more challenging for the students to distinguish between correct and complete sample-solution-like responses and ChatGPT responses that are not incorrect but do not address the key aspect of the problem.
+However, if the students' prior knowledge is limited, it becomes much more challenging for the students to distinguish between correct and complete sample-solution-like responses and ChatGPT responses that are not incorrect but do not address the key aspect of the problem.

 Thus, instructors also in physics studies will need to educate their students in adequately evaluating and responsibly using ChatGPT responses for their studies.
 For this, ChatGPT can serve as an educational tool in analogy to \textit{worked examples} that provides students with unlimited responses to all physics questions that can and should be analyzed regarding the factual correctness and degree of completeness.
 Instructors need to guide their students and teach them how to conduct this evaluation process based on the knowledge taught in the study course program and by further research (e.g., on the Internet or standard textbooks).